Dealerdirect/guides/protocols/development-process/work-approach-checklist/README.md

 -------------------------------------------------------------------------------

+## Start

+The whole process begins when someone has an idea about how to improve an application so more value can be added for an end user.

+_Responsibility of_: (Someone representing the) <span class="role role-end-user">End User</span>

 ## ![](../images/idea.png) Idea Ticket

 ### 1. **Is the IDEA clear enough to create an IDEA ticket❔**

-When an <span class="role role-end-user">End User</span> or stakeholder has
-the idea that something should be changed or added to the system, it should be clear what problem the idea addresses.
+When an End User or stakeholder has the idea that something should be changed or added to the system, it should be clear what problem the idea addresses.

 The product owner should be able to summarize the goal in one or two sentences.